 The Importance of Daily Affirmations

 See what we did there?
 We started the day proclaiming the truth, proclaiming Truth.
 John 17:17 states, “…thy word is truth.”
-Anything or anyone that comes up against that truth of our day…that comes up against Truth is a liar.
+Anything or anyone that comes up against that truth of our day, that comes up against Truth is a liar.
+And we all know who the Father of Lies is.
 Period.

-So we’ve started our day intentionally–for some of this this is one of the first battles of the day, setting our mind on the truth.
+So we’ve started our day intentionally proclaiming, repeating, even just reading the truth.
+For some of us, this is one of the first battles of the day, setting our mind on the truth.
 Now what?
 We continue what we’ve started…

 Set your minds on things that are above, not on things that are on earth.
 (Colossians 3:2)